dustinpfister/blog_posts/_posts/phaser-inputhandler-draggable.md

 layout: post
 categories: phaser
 id: 74
-updated: 2018-11-30 10:15:18
+updated: 2018-11-30 10:20:15
-version: 1.8
+version: 1.9
 ---

-Making a display object (sprites, graphics, ect) draggable in [phaser](http://phaser.io) is pretty easy, assuming it allows for the enabling of an input handler (Sprites, and Graphics do at least).
-In this post I will be should how to get started with doing this.
+Making a display object such as sprites, graphics objects draggable in [phaser](http://phaser.io) is pretty easy.
+I just need to make sure that the inputEnabled,a and input.draggable Booleans are set to true.
+There is a bot more to it than just that of course when it comes to some Signal instances, and other properties when it comes to snaping sprites to a grid and so forth.
+So in this post I will be covering many topics when it comes to draging a sprite with a mouse or touch device in phaser ce.

 <!-- more -->